Mariusthvdb/custom-more-info/README.md

 ### Available parameters:

-4 'by' parameters alowing detailed customization on various levels, requiring an array of attributes
+4 'by' parameters allowing detailed customization on various levels, requiring an array of attributes
 * `by_entity_id`
 * `by_domain`
 * `by_device_class`